 The Push Cart extension is an intuitive piece of purchase order software that you can download to create simple, automated payment requests right in your browser.

-Produced by ProcurementExpress.com, the Push Cart extension works by allowing business owners to browse their favourite ecommerce sites and add items to their shopping cart, before using the extension to compare carts on multiple sites and transform them into simple purchase orders.
-In turn, you’ll be able to free up your time and simultaneously improving your relationship with suppliers, clients and consumers.
+Produced by ProcurementExpress.com, the Push Cart extension works by allowing business owners to browse their favourite e-commerce sites and add items to their shopping cart, before using the extension to compare carts on multiple sites and transform them into simple purchase orders.
+In turn, you’ll be able to free up your time and simultaneously improve your relationship with suppliers, clients and consumers.